10bestdesign/jqvmap/create/README.md

 /Library/Frameworks/Python.framework/Versions/2.7/bin/pip
 ```

-You may also wish to update PIP to disable warnings in the future:
+You may also wish to update PIP to disable upgrade warnings in the future:

 ```bash
 pip install --upgrade pip